NafiurSiddiqui/Gatsby-learner/README.md

 ![Gatsbyimage](/static/Gatsby%20logo.png)

+## FIRST imrpession

+I did not continue to learn gatsby and refrained from making notes here anymore due to gatsby being **extremely** buggy.
+While i do love the whole idea and concept but at this point it is quite risky to use for production.
+Someday I would love to come back to it.

+With that said, if you wanna give it a shot, go ahead.
+They may fix these bugs by the time you are learning.

 ## Introduction

 Very first thing when would you wanna use gatsby over NextJS and other frameworks.
 Typically whenver you need a _static site generator_ known as _SSG_.
 This are the kind of site where there is not much of changes and the contents are quite static like a blog site, porfolio site and so on.